maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 The scatter plot displays the population in 2008 on the x-axis and the population density in 2008 on the y-axis.
 The point size represents the population, and the color represents population density.

 **Cluster Identification:** By observing the scatter plot, we can identify clusters of states with varying characteristics.
-Some states have high population and high density, while others have high population but lower density.
+Some states have a high population and high density, while others have a high population but lower density.
 States with low population and density are evident as well.
 The scatter plot shows that states on the East Coast, such as New Jersey, Massachusetts, and Rhode Island, exhibit higher population density.

 **Outliers:** Outlying states are also visible.
-For instance, California stands out with a high population and high density, while Alaska stands out with low population and extremely low density.
+For instance, California stands out with a high population and high density, while Alaska stands out with a low population and extremely low density.

 **Correlations:** The plot suggests a relationship between population size and density.
-Some states have high population and high density, while others have low population and low density.
+Some states have a high population and high density, while others have a low population and low density.
 Understanding these correlations can provide insights into state development and urban planning.

 ### Hypotheses